Application Rationalization: Anyone can save money with

 #8 - Map the architecture (total concept) onto the landscape

-Next map the architecture (a total concept) onto the landscape to see what standardization, migration, and deduplication have to take place.
+Next, map the architecture (a total concept) onto the landscape to see what standardization, migration, and deduplication must occur.
 Also, you can map business process models to the application to see their alignment: costs versus business value.
-And you can check the technical quality and functional quality of your application with architecture and landscapes.
+You can also check your application's technical and functional quality with architecture and landscapes.

 #9 - Establish the application business value, its quality, and its costs